1Mill/notes/books/an-elegant-puzzle.md

 # An Elegant Puzzle: Systems of Software Engineering Management

+To be a credible engineering leader you must know the art of culture and software craftsmanship at the heart of Will Laron's "An Elegant Puzzle".
+Written from his years of engineering leadership at hypergrowth startups at Uber and Stripe: Larson shares his personal principles and oppinionated policies that turned him into an effective engineering leader.

 ## Key takways

 Larson suggest that for any system, keep the responsibility of innovation (e.g. features) and technical debt (e.g. bugs) the responsibility of a single team.
 This will avoid the creation of a two class culture in which one class builds new things and then throws those things over a wall for the other class to maintain.